junyanz/BicycleGAN/README.md

 <img src='imgs/day2night.gif' width=800>

-Pytorch implementation for generating diverse results given the same input, for example:
+Pytorch implementation for multimodal image-to-image translation.
+For example, our model is able to synthesize possible day images with different types of lighting, sky and clouds given the same night image, for example:

 <img src='imgs/teaser.jpg' width=850>